pythonjiaocheng/pythonjiaocheng.github.io/_posts/generator/2015-12-24-python-generators.md

 So, we resort to the generator pattern.
 The following implements generator as an iterable object.

-   1 # Using the generator pattern (an iterable)
+	# Using the generator pattern (an iterable)
-   2 class firstn(object):
+	class firstn(object):
-   3     def __init__(self, n):
+	    def __init__(self, n):
-   4         self.n = n
+		self.n = n
-   5         self.num, self.nums = 0, []
+		self.num, self.nums = 0, []

-   6
-   7     def __iter__(self):
+	    def __iter__(self):
-   8         return self
+		return self

-   9
-  10     # Python 3 compatibility
+	    # Python 3 compatibility
-  11     def __next__(self):
+	    def __next__(self):
-  12         return self.next()
+		return self.next()

-  13
-  14     def next(self):
+	    def next(self):
-  15         if self.num < self.n:
+		if self.num < self.n:
-  16             cur, self.num = self.num, self.num+1
+		    cur, self.num = self.num, self.num + 1
-  17             return cur
+		    return cur
-  18         else:
+		else:
-  19             raise StopIteration()
+		    raise StopIteration()

-  20
-  21 sum_of_first_n = sum(firstn(1000000))
+	sum_of_first_n = sum(firstn(1000000))

 This will perform as we expect, but we have the following issues:

-    there is a lot of boilerplate
+- there is a lot of boilerplate
-    the logic has to be expressed in a somewhat convoluted way
+- the logic has to be expressed in a somewhat convoluted way

 Furthermore, this is a pattern that we will use over and over for many similar constructs.
 Imagine writing all that just to get an iterator.
 Python provides generator functions as a convenient shortcut to building iterators.
 Lets us rewrite the above iterator as a generator function:

-Toggle line numbers

-   1 # a generator that yields items instead of returning a list 2 def firstn(n):
+	# a generator that yields items instead of returning a list
+	def firstn(n):
-   3     num = 0
+	    num = 0
-   4     while num < n:
+	    while num < n:
-   5         yield num
+		yield num
-   6         num += 1
+		num += 1

-   7
-   8 sum_of_first_n = sum(firstn(1000000))
+	sum_of_first_n = sum(firstn(1000000))
+	print(sum_of_first_n)

 Note that the expression of the number generation logic is clear and natural.
 It is very similar to the implementation that built a list in memory, but has the memory usage characteristic of the iterator implementation.

-Note: the above code is perfectly acceptable for expository purposes, but remember that in Python 2 firstn() is equivalent to the built-in xrange() function, and in Python 3 range() is a generator.
-The built-ins will always be much faster.
-SH
+Note: the above code is perfectly acceptable for expository purposes, but remember that in Python 2 `firstn()` is equivalent to the built-in `xrange()` function, and in Python 3 `range()` is a generator.（`range()`不是generator，是iterable） The built-ins will always be much faster.

 Generator expressions provide an additional shortcut to build generators out of expressions similar to that of list comprehensions.

-In fact, we can turn a list comprehension into a generator expression by replacing the square brackets ("[ ]") with parentheses.
+In fact, we can turn a list comprehension into a generator expression by replacing the square brackets ("`[ ]`") with parentheses.
 Alternately, we can think of list comprehensions as generator expressions wrapped in a list constructor.

 Consider the following example:

-Toggle line numbers

-   1 # list comprehension
+	# list comprehension
-   2 doubles = [2 * n for n in range(50)]
+	doubles = [2 * n for n in range(50)]

-   3
-   4 # same as the list comprehension above
+	# same as the list comprehension above
-   5 doubles = list(2 * n for n in range(50))
+	doubles = list(2 * n for n in range(50))

 Notice how a list comprehension looks essentially like a generator expression passed to a list constructor.

 By allowing generator expressions, we don't have to write a generator function if we do not need the list.
 If only list comprehensions were available, and we needed to lazily build a set of items to be processed, we will have to write a generator function.

 This also means that we can use the same syntax we have been using for list comprehensions to build generators.

-Keep in mind that generators are a special type of iterator, and that containers like list and set are also iterables.
+Keep in mind that generators are a special type of iterator, and that containers like `list` and `set` are also iterables.
 The uniform way in which all of these are handled, adds greatly to the simplification of code.

 Improved Performance